ChunZhou1/map1/README.md

-# Use react + google map api + google time zone api for development
+# Using google map api and google time zone api to diaplay target position on the map and target time

 # How to run?